-Latest Funding Decisions
+Latest Funding Recommendations

-The WCF jury made their selection from 95 submissions from a total of 37 countries and awarded production funds totalling 140,000 €.
-The jury members are film scholar and curator Viola Shafik (Germany/Egypt), documentary film producer Marta Andreu (Spain), distributor and producer Jan De Clercq (Belgium), and WCF project managers Sonja Heinen and Vincenzo Bugno.
+The WCF jury made their selection based on 126 submissions from a total of 43 countries.
+They have awarded funding amounting to 145,000 euros.
+The jury members are film scholar and curator Viola Shafik (Germany/Egypt), documentary producer Marta Andreu (Spain), distributor and producer Jan De Clercq (Belgium) and WCF project managers Sonja Heinen and Vincenzo Bugno.

 Cemetery of Kings, director: Apichatpong Weerasethakul (Thailand).
 Producer: Kick the Machine Films, Thailand.
 Feature film.
 German partner: The Match Factory.
 Funding: 30,000 euros.

 Kalo Pothi, director: Min Bahadur Bham (Nepal).
 Producer: Mila Productions, Nepal.
 Feature film.
 Funding: 30,000 euros.

 Black Sunshine, director: Akosua Adoma Owusu (Ghana).
 Producer: Piano, Mexico.
 Feature film.
 Funding: 40,000 euros.